postgrestraining/postgresql-helm-charts/Setup-instructions.md

-# PostgreSQL Set-up on Minikube
+# PostgreSQL Cluster with Load Balancer and Replication on Minikube

+**Overview**

-This project sets up a PostgreSQL database cluster and a standalone PostgreSQL instance on a Minikube-based Kubernetes environment, including asynchronous replication from the cluster to the standalone instance.
+This project demonstrates the deployment and management of a PostgreSQL database cluster with a load balancer using Kubernetes and Helm.
+It also showcases asynchronous replication to a standalone PostgreSQL database.

 ### Requirement